gnufied/spec/spec.md

   // volume identified by `volume_id`.
   map<string, string> volume_context = 6;

-  // If SP has VOLUME_MOUNT_GROUP node capability and CO provides
-  // this field then SP MUST ensure that volume is mounted with
-  // provided volume_mount_group and all files and directories
-  // within the volume are readable and writable by the provided
-  // volume_mount_group.
-  // The value of volume_mount_group should be group
-  // identifier (as determined by underlying operating system)
+  // VolumeOwnership specifies ownership of a volume
-  // which would be associated with workload that uses the volume.
+  // by a particular workload on the node.
   // This is an OPTIONAL field.
-  string volume_mount_group = 7;
+  VolumeOwnership volume_ownership = 7;
 }

 message NodeStageVolumeResponse {
   // Intentionally empty.
+}

+message VolumeOwnership {
+  option (alpha_message) = true;

+  // If SP has VOLUME_MOUNT_GROUP node capability
+  // and CO provides this field then SP MUST ensure
+  // that the volume_mount_group parameter is passed
+  // as the group identifier to the underlying
+  // operating system mount system call, with the
+  // understanding that this would result in volume
+  // being readable(if published as readonly) or both
+  // readable and writable by said group identifier.
+  // The set of available mount call parameters
+  // and/or mount implementations may vary across
+  // operating systems.
+  //
+  // If Plugin does not support NodePublishVolume with different
+  // volume_mount_group than the one used during NodeStageVolume
+  // then Plugin MAY return FAILED_PRECONDITION error.
+  // Similarly if SP does not support NodePublishVolume of same volume
+  // on same node but with different volume_mount_group it MAY return
+  // FAILED_PRECONDITION error.
+  // This is an OPTIONAL field.
+  string volume_mount_group = 1;
 }
 ```